6 Steps to Heal Emotional Scars from Childhood

-See also: 8 habits that cause depression
+You might also like: 8 habits that cause depression

 2. Accept that succumbing to fear or guilt does more damage than good

-You need to understand that making the decision and finding the willpower to overcome those old wounds is the first step towards understanding yourself and caring for yourself.
+You need to understand that making the decision and finding the willpower to overcome those old wounds is the first step towards understanding and caring for yourself.
 Not only are you developing these qualities for your own good, but for others as well, which results in a better emotional state overall.

 3. Allow yourself to feel anger toward people who hurt you